 Fellow travelers silently wave you over to an open, domed hall, where the angels stand, singing in a semicircle.
 One is drinking a beer.
 Another is barefoot.

 Okay, they’re not actually angels.
 They’re the Icelandic folk group Árstíðir.
 On this particular night, they had just finished a concert in Wuppertal, Germany, and were making their way back to their lodgings when they were struck by the station’s perfect acoustics.
 Its arched, stone ceiling created a cathedral-like environment.

 Boosted by the success of the evening, the six men broke into song.
 A hush immediately fell over passersby, some of whom almost certainly missed their trains to stay and listen to the beautiful harmonies.

-Despite the fact that this song, “Heyr himna smiður,” dates to around 1208 and the Wuppertal Hauptbahnhof station was built in the mid-19th century, the sound and the space seem perfectly suited to one another.
+Despite the fact that this song, “Heyr himna smiður,” dates to around 1208 and the Wuppertal-Vohwinkel station opened in 1908*, the sound and the space seem perfectly suited to one another.
 At one point a public announcement is piped over an intercom.
 Instead of ruining the music it magically weaves a new voice into the harmonic tapestry.

 Correction: A previous version of this article stated that the Wuppertal Hauptbahnhof was built in the mid-19th century.
 The concert took place in the Wuppertal-Vohwinkel station, which opened in 1908.